 These processes shape every thought, memory and skill we acquire—literally leaving fingerprints of our experiences on our neural circuitry.

-Why Neuroplasticity Matters
+Why Neuroplasticity is Important

 How Neuroplasticity Works: The Mechanics of Brain Change